alicelovescake/nibbles-n-bytes/data/posts/today-I-learned-react.md

 Here are some highlights from what I learned today!

-**1. useState is a React Hook!
+### TIL: useState is a React Hook!
 So is useEffect!
-And you can create your own!**
+And you can create your own!

 Hooks is a word that I've heard often but never understood what it meant.
 I've used useState and even useEffect many times, but I didn't realize they were hooks!